rudneir2/azfiles-ADauth-customDNS/README.md

 Many companies that decide to migrate their File Server to Azure File want to keep their user authentication against File servers to keep their ACL rules.
 So that this may happen they need to set up Azure files (after migration) to authenticate against their on-premises AD.
 Usually this hybrid scenario requires to keep using company's DNS that usually resides on-premises as well.
 Below you will see how to migrate an on-premises File Server to Azure and keep users ACL by authenticatingg on AD and using the existing DNS.

-FTA Team leading by Alejandra designed a map that may help to visualize others options to migrate to the Cloud.
-Take a look at here: <link>
+The instructions in detail below is related to the highlighted path described in the diagram available at FTA Team github repository, led by Alejandra Palacios, that contains others options to migrate Files into the Cloud.

 ![image](https://user-images.githubusercontent.com/97529152/148959058-7b4c661c-7a5a-4511-a5fa-6a44272df21c.png)